pyeventsourcing/eventsourcing/docs/topics/domain.rst

 in a particular way.
 See the ``Cargo`` aggregate in the domain model section of the :ref:`Cargo Shipping example <Cargo shipping>` for an example of this alternative.
-A further alternative is to use the new :ref:`declarative syntax <Declarative syntax>`, which is used on the project's README page and is explained in detail below.
+A further alternative is to use the new :ref:`declarative syntax <Declarative syntax>`, especially the ``@event`` decorator, which is used on the project's README page and is explained in detail below.

 Why is it designed in this way?
 There has been much discussion about the best way to define the aggregate projections.
 There isn't a "correct" way of doing it, and